Opportunities in Chemical Manufacturing Industry in 2023

 Government Policies to Boost Chemical Manufacturing:

-• To improve domestic production, reduce imports and attract investments, the government has set up a 2034 vision to propel the growth of the chemicals and petrochemicals sector.
+2. To improve domestic production, reduce imports, and attract investments, the government has set up a 2034 vision to propel the growth of the chemicals and petrochemicals sector.

-• To encourage production of agrochemicals, the government is planning to implement PLI scheme with 10-20% output incentives for the agrochemical sector
+3. To encourage the production of agrochemicals, the government is planning to implement a PLI scheme with 10-20% output incentives for the agrochemical sector

 growth driver chemical manufacturing